ytaki0801/fpLISP/fpLISP/README.md

 # fpLISP in fpLISP as a Meta-Circular Evaluator

 This code is a fpLISP interpreter defined by fpLISP, as a Meta-Circular Evaluator, including sample fpLISP code FizzBuzz for the evaluator because fpLISP has no built-in standard input function.
-Please note that numbers in sample fpLILSP code must be quoted because fpLISP has no built-in number check function, too.
+Please note that numbers in sample fpLISP code must be quoted because fpLISP has no built-in number check function, too.

 ```
 $ tail -15 fpLISP-FizzBuzz.fplisp